mozilla-l10n/localizer-documentation/misc/l10n_feedback.md

 ## Giving constructive feedback

 When reviewing someone else’s translations, feedback should be actionable and based on objective standards.
 [Style guides] (https://mozilla-l10n.github.io/styleguides/) and terminology resources developed within the community with agreement from its members contain those objective standards.
 Feedback should include the following elements:
-1. Actionable criticism
+1. Actionable criticism.
-2. Reference to where the translation violates the objective standards
+2. Reference to where the translation violates the objective standards.

 For example, if a translation contains a spelling error, a constructive piece of feedback would look like this:
 “There’s a spelling mistake in *moniter*.
 The correct spelling can be found in either our official terminology or this section of the community style guide.“